ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 )
 ```

-I'm assuming `hc-append` means "horizontal-centered append", but something already seems inevitable: any function name will be important, as they are so curial here.
+I'm assuming `hc-append` means "horizontal-centered append", but something already seems inevitable: any function name will be important, as they are so crucial here.

 !["REPL](/blog/2021-09-08-one_day_with_racket/img/03-line_of_shapes.png)